 Monitoring — Prone ventilation does not require additional monitoring, although the need for endotracheal suctioning should be assessed with increased frequency after the patient is placed prone because large quantities of pulmonary secretions may drain into the endotracheal tube; in some patients this effect it may be quite dramatic.

 Electrocardiographic leads should be placed on the back.

 All other forms of monitoring are routine (eg, central venous pressure).

 Sedation — All patients in whom prone ventilation is performed require increased sedation and some require neuromuscular blockade.
 In a major randomized trial (PROSEVA), more patients in the prone ventilation group received neuromuscular blockade than in the supine groups (91 versus 82 percent) .
-(See "Sedative-analgesic medications in critically ill adults: Selection, initiation, maintenance, and withdrawal" and "Sedative-analgesic medications in critically ill adults: Properties, dosage regimens, and adverse effects" and "Use of neuromuscular blocking medications in critically ill patients".)
+(See "Sedative-analgesic medications in critically ill adults: Selection, initiation, maintenance, and withdrawal" and "Sedative-analgesic medications in critically ill adults: Properties, dosage regimens, and adverse effects" and "Clinical use of neuromuscular blocking agents in critically ill patients".)